Cherry Hardwood Electronics Enclosure — Design Summary¶

 Finishing cost per assembly¶

-4.5 sides of housing (all exterior plus one coat urethane on back face for moisture control).
-Wall plate not finish-coated.
+4.5 sides of Base (all exterior plus one coat urethane on back face for moisture control).
+Wall Dock not finish-coated.

 | Operation | Cost/piece |